IBM/dbb/Templates/Deploy_Pipeline/Gitlab/README.md

 * `Generate Plan`

-  * Uses the Wazi Deploy script [`wazideploy-generate.sh`](../../Common-Backend-Scripts/wazideploy-generate.sh) to create the deployment plan on USS.
+  * Uses the Wazi Deploy script [`wazideploy-generate.sh`](../../Common-Backend-Scripts/wazideploy-generate.sh) to create the deployment plan on z/OS Unix System Services.
   * Supports both build-based and release-based deployments depending on the `pipelineType` value.

 * `Deploy`